 Where The Crawdads Sing by Delia Owens

-If you are looking for books set in North Carolina, look no further than the top of the New York Times bestselling list.
+If you are looking for the best books set in North Carolina, look no further than the top of the New York Times bestselling list.

 Outlander Series by Diane Gabaldon